eps696/SDfu/README.md

 NB: The models (~8gb total) are auto-downloaded on the first use; you may download them yourself and set the path with `--models_dir ...` option.
 As an example, interpolate with ControlNet and Latent Blending:
 ```
-python src/sdxl.py -v -t yourfile.txt -cnimg _in/something.jpg -cmod depth -cts 0.6 --size 1280-768 -fs 5 -lb 0.8
+python src/sdxl.py -v -t yourfile.txt -cnimg _in/something.jpg -cmod depth -cts 0.6 --size 1280-768 -fs 5 -lb 0.75
 ```
+Methods for **ultrafast** generation with only few steps:
-There is also a fast distilled model **[SDXL-Lightning]**, generating images of the same quality with few steps.
-Use it with `--lighting -s X` option where X = 2, 4 or 8.
+* distilled model [SDXL-Lightning].
+Use it with `--lightning -s X` option where X = 2, 4 or 8.
+Pro: best quality; contra: requires special model.
+* [TCD Scheduler].
+Use it with `--sampler TCD --load_lora h1t/TCD-SDXL-LoRA --cfg_scale 1 -s X` options where X is low (starting from 4).
+Pro: applicable to any SDXL model; contra: quality may be worse (sensitive to the prompts).

 ## Special model: Kandinsky 2.2